 “This is a really unique opportunity for a native shopping experience embedded in content,” Feldman said.

-Why it works: Launching in June, the power of NBCUniversal’s new checkout platform is set to elevate the standard of what shoppable can do by allowing users to click and purchase without ever leaving the site, delivering on a multilayered experience without content interruption.
+Why it works: Launched in June, the power of NBCUniversal’s new checkout platform has elevated the standard of what shoppable can do by allowing users to click and purchase without ever leaving the site, delivering on a multilayered experience without content interruption.

 Another name stepping forward with larger strides during the current climate is the London footwear label, Miista.